 It is much better to temper our expectations and what we say to our children to avoid disappointment.
 When something great happens unexpectedly, we will be even more joyful over the experience.

 For example, instead of saying, “you are going to love this attraction!”
 Or “You will be able to hang out with Mickey Mouse” it might be better to say, “I wonder what this attraction will be like?” and “Wouldn’t it be great if we could meet Mickey Mouse?”
 Of course, do your best to actually meet Mickey – for example, make those reservations at Chef Mickey’s!

 7. Don’t Sleep In

 Don’t sleep in!
 Please, please, please don’t sleep in!
 (Dang, this goes back to planning again…oh well…I give up).
 You need to be disciplined enough to get up early and get your crew to the rope drop at least 20 minutes before it happens!
+You also need to be ready to make Genie+ reservations by 7am.
 If you wake up at 8:30 and walk into the park at 10:00 am, you are probably not going to have a good Disney experience.

 There you have it!
 We have found you can never have enough good “must dos” on making your Disney World trip the best it can be.
 Hopefully these things to avoid help as well!

 Now that you know 7 things to not do at Disney World, let’s chat about 15 tips for planning your Disney World vacation on a budget!
 One of the best ways to save money is to go off season!
 So is going to the parks more days and using a travel agent.
 Want to know the rest of our tips or more in depth look at one of these?
 Keep reading on this post for more!